 She Makes Art & She Performs

-As we enter the Age of Aquarius, Liggett Studio is pleased to present a new twist to the Tulsa Women’s Exhibit for March and is seeking entries
+As we enter the Age of Aquarius, Liggett Studio is pleased to present a new twist to the Tulsa Women’s Exhibit for March with entries by:

 Those who identify themselves as women and are 18 and older who make visual or use performing as their artforms.